 You read a lot these days about 'fake news'- stories that gain great traction in the media which are deliberately concocted and are untrue.

 There is a lot of fake news about hair transplantation.
-We thought it would be a helpful to guide you through some of the myths about procedures.
+We thought it would be helpful to guide you through some of the myths about procedures.

 Crown Clinic is one of the very best hair transplant clinics in the world.
 Our surgeon Asim Shahmalak is respected globally for his expertise carrying out FUE (follicular unit extraction) and FUT (follicular unit transplantation) procedures.